cyber-defence-campus/netgear_r6700v3_circled/docs/tracing.md

 [...]
 ```
 The initial register (`states:entry:regs:`) and memory (`states:entry:mems:`) values are stored, so that they can later be set in the symbolic context.
 This is needed so that the symbolic execution engine uses the correct concrete values.

+The collected information is stored in the `circled.yaml` file, i.e. the file is updated as shown below:
 ```
 [...]
 instructions: